-Greening the E-Media Industry
+Greening the Media Industry

 Electronic media infrastructures and gear are important components of global ICT as movies, television, music, and books all go digital.
-This post offers a global sampling of sustainability in e-media; see much more by clicking on the "Green media" tag, above.
+This post offers a global sampling of sustainability in e-media.
+We just added albert - a UK entertainment industry initiative.

 Post magazine's Green Initiatives article features four businesses that are applying sustainability techniques to production and postproduction facilities.
 These include a new studio aiming for LEED certification, low-energy dissipation of heat from studio operations, and recycling of physical media.
 Editor Randi Altman sourced Vertatique for this article.